au-williams/docker-discord-bot/readme.md

 const messages = Messages.get({ channelId });
 ```

 This JavaScript file manages the enumerable message history.
-If `enable_message_service` is set as `true` in [config.json](config.json) then on bot startup a collection of all messages it can access will be created.
-This lets us quickly and easily sort them using [ES6 array functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#instance_methods).
+If `enable_message_service` is set as `true` in [config.json](config.json) then on bot startup a collection of all messages it can read will be created, allowing us to quickly and easily sort them using [ES6 array functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#instance_methods).
 If `enable_message_service` is set as `false` then the collection won't be created.
-This saves a significant amount of time on bot startup at the expense of disabling all plugins that rely on the message history to function.
+This saves a significant amount of time on bot startup at the expense of disabling the plugins that use the `Messages` service to function.
 Setting this value as `false` is used during local development of plugins and <ins>not</ins> server deployments.

 </details>